paritytech/cattery/docs/configuration.md

 # Configuration

-Cattery uses YAML configuration files and searches for the file named config.yaml first in the working directory and then in the /etc/cattery directory.
-Cattery will use the first config file found.
+Cattery reads a YAML configuration file.
+Pass its path with `cattery server -c /path/to/config.yaml`; without `-c`, cattery looks for `config.yaml` first in `/etc/cattery/` and then in the working directory, and uses the first one found.

 ### Example: